Nineteen Eighty-Four: Adaptations in other media

-In the same year as the novel's publishing, a one-hour radio adaptation was aired on the United States' NBC radio network as part of the NBC University Theatre series.
+In the same year as the novel's publishing, a one-hour radio adaptation featuring David Niven was aired on the NBC radio network as part of the NBC University Theatre series.
 The first television adaptation appeared as part of CBS's Studio One series in September 1953.
-BBC Television broadcast an adaptation by Nigel Kneale in December 1954.
+BBC Television broadcast an adaptation by Nigel Kneale in December 1954 that was watched by seven million viewers in the UK.
+Described as British television's first "watercooler moment" by The Telegraph, the BBC adaptation made a dramatic impact on a fledgling television audience who were horrified by the graphic depiction of a totalitarian regime controlling the population, including scenes of Winston Smith (Peter Cushing) being tormented in Room 101 by rats as punishment for daring to rebel against totalitarian rule.

 The first feature film adaptation, 1984, was released in 1956.
-A second feature-length adaptation, Nineteen Eighty-Four, followed in 1984, a reasonably faithful adaptation of the novel.
-The story has been adapted several other times to radio, television, and film; other media adaptations include theater (a musical and a play), opera, and ballet.
+A second feature-length adaptation, Nineteen Eighty-Four, followed in 1984, a reasonably faithful adaptation, which starred John Hurt as Winston Smith and also featured Richard Burton in his final role.
+The story has been adapted several other times to radio, television and film; other media adaptations include theatre (a musical and a play), an opera and ballet.
+The BBC's 2013 Orwell season saw Christopher Eccleston star as Winston in a BBC Radio 4 adaptation.
+An audio dramatisation was released in 2024 to critical acclaim, starring Andrew Garfield as Winston, Tom Hardy as Big Brother, Cynthia Erivo as Julia, and Andrew Scott as O'Brien, featuring a score by Matt Bellamy and Ilan Eshkeri performed by a 60-piece orchestra at Abbey Road Studios.
+The 2023 novel Julia, written by Sandra Newman, retold the novel from Julia's perspective.
+It was published with the permission of the Orwell estate.